 The emergence of the EU is one of the defining events of the 20th century.
 Our program provides the opportunity to learn first-hand how the EU affects the political, economic and social landscape of Europe and its impact on foreign relations.
-As Poland ascended to the European Union in the summer of 2004, this program offers students an incredible opportunity to witness the transformation of an entire political culture.
-Learn about international trade and business from esteemed faculty and expert guest speakers, as you prepare to join the ranks of international attorneys.
+As Poland ascended to the European Union in the summer of 2004, this program offers students an incredible opportunity to witness the transformation of an entire socio-political culture.
+As you prepare to join the ranks of international attorneys, learn about law of the EU and international trade and business from esteemed faculty and expert guest speakers.

-I hope to see you in Cracow.
+I hope to see you in Kraków!
 In the meantime, if you have any questions please let us know.

 Students interested in learning more about the summer law programs should visit the Law website.